-The SIMAC Trade Fair is the most important fair in the footwear sector.
+The main effort corresponds to the SIMAC Trade Fair, the most important fair in the footwear sector.
 It takes place every two years in Bologna.
 ROBOFOOT will present a demonstrator of some of the results achieved during the first months of the project in that fair.

-This document describes the elements that are part of the demonstrator:
+This document describes in detail the elements that are part of the SIMAC demonstrator: